robertmartin8/PyPortfolioOpt/README.md

 ```

 Until then, it is probably easiest to clone/download the project, and place the `pypfopt` folder into your working directory.

+## Principles guiding design decisions

+- It should be easy to swap out individual components of the optimisation process with the user's proprietary improvements.
+- User-friendliness is **everything**.
+- There is no point in portfolio optimisation unless it can be practically applied to real asset prices.
+- Everything that has been implemented should be tested
+- Inline documentation is good: dedicated documentation hosted on readthedocs is better.
+- Formatting should never get in the way of good code: because of this I have deferred **all** formatting decisions to [Black](https://github.com/ambv/black).
+Initially some of its decisions irritated me, but it is extremely consistent and actually quite elegant.

 ### Advantages over existing implementations